 Be wary when you enter here.
 This is the realm of shadows, of dark and dangerous men (like Damon Salvatore) who haunt the night, dark eyes burning with need and desire.
 Men who will lure you into places you might be wiser not to go, men who can promise to love you forever…and make good on that promise.

-So, the year is almost gone.
+So, here we are, at the start of another new year.
 Nothing much happening, book-wise, until September when TWILIGHT DESIRES, the third book in my Morgan Creek series, will be published.
-I love visiting Saintcrow again.
+I loved visiting Saintcrow again.
 He's one of my all-time fav heroes.

 I wish my publisher would let me publish more than one book a year.
 I have another one ready to go, maybe one of my best books ever, but it won't be out until September of 2019.

 Wishing you all a terrific 2018, filled with love, laughter, family, and good health!

 "Hungering for something more in the books you read?
 Then sink your teeth into one of Amanda Ashley’s Paranormal Romances."
 Eliana Robinson

 * * * * * * * * * * * * * * * * * * * * * * * * * * * *